 In summary, the costs of buying out a lease include:

 - The car’s current value (accounting for depreciation).

 - Registration and license plate costs.

 Can you negotiate the price when you buy a leased car?

-In many cases, you can negotiate the price of a car lease.
+Yes!
+Generally speaking, you can negotiate the price of a car lease.
 Leasing companies sell their returned cars at auctions or directly to dealers, which comes with shipping expenses and auction fees.

 Can you buy out of a lease early?

 Yes, you can buy out of a lease at any time during the contract.
 However, you’ll have to pay an early termination fee.
 The cost of the fee varies depending on your contract and how much time is left on it.